manticoresoftware/manticoresearch/manual/Creating_a_table/Local_tables/Real-time_table.md

 | `.meta` | The headers of the real-time table that define its structure and settings. |
 | `.*.sp*` | Disk chunks that are stored on disk with the same format as plain tables.
 They are created when the RAM chunk size exceeds the  rt_mem_limit.|

- For more information on the structure of disk chunks, refer to the [plain table format](../../Creating_a_table/Local_tables/Plain_table.md#Plain-table-files-structure))
+ For more information on the structure of disk chunks, refer to the [plain table files structure](../../Creating_a_table/Local_tables/Plain_table.md#Plain-table-files-structure).
 <!-- proofread -->